 The Granoff Center serves as a catalyst for collaboration between and among the arts, sciences, and humanities.
 Within the Center, creative thinkers from across disciplines can come together to work collaboratively, exchange ideas, and create new art forms.

-The center serves as the home for the Brown University Creative Arts Council, which supports the goals of individual creative arts departments and programs, while facilitating a common vision for the arts that transcends discipline and creates unity.
-The Council serves as a catalyst for innovative collaboration across disciplines and provides a regular forum for communication among all members of the arts community.
-The Creative Arts Council is for the benefit of students, faculty, staff, alumni, and friends.
+The center serves as the home for the Brown Arts Initiative, which supports the goals of individual creative arts departments and programs, while facilitating a common vision for the arts that transcends discipline and creates unity.
+The Initiative serves as a catalyst for innovative collaboration across disciplines and provides a regular forum for communication among all members of the arts community.
+The Brown Arts Initiative is for the benefit of students, faculty, staff, alumni, and friends.
 Through its public activities, it seeks to maximize the visibility of the arts on campus, throughout the local community, and on a national and international level.

-For more information on the Granoff Center and/or the Creative Arts Council, please visit: http://brown.edu/academics/creative-arts-council/.
+For more information on the Granoff Center and/or the Brown Arts Initiative, please visit: http://brown.edu/academics/creative-arts-council/.

 The flexible theatre space in Leeds Theatre allows seating on three sides or in the round.
 Each year the department of Theatre Arts and Performance Studies produces several productions in Leeds Theatre including various productions as part of the Sock and Buskin mainstage season, the annual Writing is Live Festival, Brown/Trinity Playwrights Repertory Theatre, and the annual student-directed Senior Slot production.
 It has a seating capacity of 140.